 Speaking of fashion, it would be wise to take tips from the Shetland ponies when packing for a winter stay in Shetland.
 It is one of the best times to visit, with the elusive winter light heightening the mysteriousness of these islands.
 Witness an amazing array of wildlife roaming the deserted landscape, from otters during the daylight hours to snow-white mountain hares hopping across the hills.
 There is always the chance you might catch a display of the magical Aurora Borealis at this time of year too.

 Are you planning an enchanting winter break in Scotland?
-Tell us about it in the comments or on our social media platforms; Facebook, Instagram or Twitter, and check out our brand new A-Z Winter in Scotland Guide for further inspiration, to keep you amused until spring.
+Share your snaps with us on Facebook, Instagram or Twitter, and check out our Christmas & winter breaks for further inspiration to keep you amused until spring.